Department of Psychology

 James A. Schmidt (Ph.D., Virginia Commonwealth University).
 Teaches with special emphasis on assessment and treatment of psychopathology from an interpersonal perspective.

 Karen L. Sears (Ph.D., University of Illinois).
+Department Chair.
 Teaches statistics and industrial organizational psychology.
 Research interests in conflictresolution and group processes.

 Valerie S. Smead (Ph.D., University of Indiana).Teaches abnormal, personality and adjustment, community systems theory, and crisis intervention; research interests in eating disorders, teacher expectations and provision of psychological services.